How on-demand healthcare is changing modern medicine?

-The on-demand economy is booming, yielding upwards of $57 billion in annual consumer spending.
+The on-demand healthcare is included in the on-demand economy is booming, yielding upwards of $57 billion in annual consumer spending.
 People aren’t just using on-demand apps to find rides anymore.
 They’re using apps for everything from ordering food to finding a plumber.
 That’s why businesses across a wide range of industries are looking to work with an Android or iPhone app development agency to help them meet this demand.

 A patient uses an app or website to schedule a house call at a convenient time.
 Patients review fees to ensure they understand what services they’ll be paying for, and how much they’ll end up paying.
 The relevant medical professional arrives at the scheduled time to provide the necessary care.